tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 ### Instructor Notes

+* As a reminder, slack out the [Anaconda Installation Guide](../Supplemental/AnacondaInstallGuide.md).
+Tell students that they need to have Anaconda installed prior to class today and to use office hours to debug any problems.

 * Welcome to the first day of programming with Python!
 You will be guiding students through a series of increasingly complex activities, which serve as the foundation for the next class as well as the homework.
 The class should feel like an evenly paced introduction to Python that provides a challenge and engages students with relatable use cases.

 * Today's class will introduce students to fundamental Python concepts, including what Python is, technical and financial problems it solves, and factors that make Python different from other programming languages.
 Students' familiarity with Python will likely vary, so be prepared to answer questions ranging from basic to complex.